 Growing out of our collaborations, PARCEO develops workshops and resources to support groups interested in integrating principles of PAR into their work.
 We also facilitate seminars and special events that enable groups to learn from and with one another.

-Currently, PARCEO staff members are based in New York City, Portland, and Miami where we collaborate with groups whose work is rooted in their communities.
+Currently, PARCEO staff members are based in New York City, Miami, Portland, San Francisco Bay Area, and Boston, where we collaborate with groups whose work is rooted in their communities.
 We also work with community-based groups nationally who reach us through our website.

-PARCEO is available for one-on-one support and curricula development as groups develop their organizing, campaigns, and research.
+PARCEO is available to facilitate trainings and workshops, and for one-on-one support and curricula development as groups develop their organizing, campaigns, and research.

 Groups work with PARCEO to: